D.C. advocates, officials who want to overhaul policing face hurdles after violence spike

 In weighing how to keep residents safe, the full D.C.
 Council ended up with a compromise that left advocates of both approaches dissatisfied.

-“The council is splitting the difference, putting some money toward traditional policing and some more toward alternative approaches,” Council member Elissa Silverman (I-At Large) said last week, ahead of the council’s unanimous vote on the city’s $17.5 billion budget.
+“The council is splitting the difference, putting some money toward traditional policing and some more toward alternative approaches,” council member Elissa Silverman (I-At Large) said last week, ahead of the council’s unanimous vote on the city’s $17.5 billion budget.
 “And I think we have to be real . . . we don’t know if the alternative approaches will reduce the shootings either.”

 In the District and other places nationwide, the push to overhaul public safety — seeking more accountability for police and alternatives to policing and jail to stop crime — is hitting new pushback from those who argue robust policing is needed to combat spikes in gun violence.

 In D.C., that tension became even more acute after a weekend in which residents confronted both street violence and possible police misconduct.
 More than a dozen people were shot, three fatally.
 And on Sunday an officer, captured on video, repeatedly punched a man being arrested.
 D.C.
-Police Chief Robert J. Contee III said the incident left him ashamed and he suspended three officers pending an investigation.
+Police Chief Robert J. Contee III said the incident left him ashamed, and he suspended three officers pending an investigation.

-Naïké Savain, a member of the Council-appointed Police Reform Commission that in April recommended sweeping changes to reduce and realign the force to decrease aggressive tactics, said she was disappointed in the council’s decision to add funding for some new officers but does not think it is a blow to the momentum behind the push for change sparked by outrage over the police killing of George Floyd in Minneapolis.
+Naïké Savain, a member of the council-appointed Police Reform Commission, which in April recommended sweeping changes to reduce and realign the force to decrease aggressive tactics, said she was disappointed in the council’s decision to add funding for some new officers but does not think it is a blow to the momentum behind the push for change sparked by outrage over the police killing of George Floyd in Minneapolis.

-Many items in the latest city budget align with the commission’s recommendations, including investing in alternatives to police, however, adding more officers does not.
+Many items in the latest city budget align with the commission’s recommendations, including investing in alternatives to police; however, adding more officers does not.
 To Savain and many others, putting more police onto the streets is a regression to broken policies of the past.

-“It goes against the central theme of our report,” Savain, policy counsel for the DC Justice Lab, a criminal justice advocacy group, said.
+“It goes against the central theme of our report,” said Savain, policy counsel for the DC Justice Lab, a criminal justice advocacy group.
 “It’s an easy request to make in response to what’s been going on.
 But that doesn’t mean it’s a good idea.
 It doesn’t mean it’s good policy.
 It doesn’t mean that it will be effective.
-The call for more police, essentially just creates this never ending cycle.”
+The call for more police essentially just creates this never-ending cycle.”

-Changing the 'tune' on reform
+Changing 'tune' on reform

-The killing of the budding first-grader Nyiah Courtney on July 16 in Congress Heights and recent shootings outside Nationals Park and along 14th Street near Logan Circle that scattered and frightened fans and diners made the nation’s capital the latest example of an American city in distress over crime.
+The killing of soon-to-be first-grader Nyiah Courtney on July 16 in Congress Heights and recent shootings outside Nationals Park and along 14th Street near Logan Circle that scattered and frightened fans and diners made the nation’s capital the latest example of an American city in distress over crime.

-Mayor Muriel E. Bowser (D) had first tripled funds for some alternative justice programs while spending less on police in her May budget proposal.
+Mayor Muriel E. Bowser (D) had first tripled funds for some alternative-justice programs while spending less on police in her May budget proposal.
 But after the spate of high-profile shootings, she also asked the council for an additional $11 million to hire 170 more officers.

 Council member Charles Allen (D-Ward 6) and Chairman Phil Mendelson (D) countered with a pitch that allowed immediate hiring of 20 new officers and $5 million to hire 40 more later.
 The remaining $6 million was rerouted to violence intervention programs.

-Before last week’s vote, Bowser pushed back.
+Before last week’s budget vote, Bowser pushed back.
 “If the council wants to experiment more with violence interruption, obviously they can do that — go find it someplace else in that budget,” she told reporters.
 “The police chief says we need many, many more officers — 170 of them we can hire in the next year.
 We probably, actually, need more.”
 The council, unswayed, approved Allen’s scaled-back version.

-The union representing D.C. police officers have blamed crime on a variety of factors, including the Council for “demonizing” officers and “passing misguided legislation under the guise of ‘police reform.’ ”
+The union representing D.C. police officers have blamed crime on a variety of factors, including the council for “demonizing” officers and “passing misguided legislation under the guise of ‘police reform.’ ”

 The labor group said it surveyed residents in June and found that 91 percent of those surveyed wanted more or the same number of officers in their neighborhoods.
 The union said 71 percent opposed cuts to police funding.